astrotars/stream-android-encrypted-chat/README.md

 ```

-This factory checks if we have a message type (vs. another type such as a date separator) and initailizes our `EncryptedMessageViewHolder`.
+This factory checks if we have a message type (vs. another type such as a date separator) and initializes our `EncryptedMessageViewHolder`.
 Let's look take a look:

 ```kotlin
 // io/getstream/encryptedchat/EncryptedMessageViewHolder.kt:14